-Gloucestershire Rape and Sexual Abuse Support’s board of trustees is made up of nine women, all committed to furthering the rights of women, within the context of sexual violence, and beyond.
+Gloucestershire Rape and Sexual Abuse Centre’s board of trustees is made up of ten women, all committed to furthering the rights of women, within the context of sexual violence, and beyond.
 The board meets bi-monthly and is active in all aspects of our work from policy making to volunteering.

 Mary Robinson – Co-chair

 “My background is in human rights campaigning and NGO management.
 I worked previously as Deputy Secretary General of Amnesty International.
 I am now an independent consultant on child rights, specialising in strategy, management and evaluation projects, mainly in the international development sector.
 I am also a Director of a consultancy firm specialising in child protection and safeguarding, a member of the Independent Monitoring Board of women’s prison HMP Eastwood Park, and a Lay Chair for NHS Health Education South West.”

 I run my own financial consulting business and have 18 years experience in various finance and advisory roles.
 When the opportunity arose at the end of 2018, I was delighted to take on the role as Treasurer.
 The statistics showing how many women and girls are affected by rape and sexual violence underlies the importance of the work GRASAC undertakes.
 I hope to use my skills as an ACA accountant to ensure GRASAC continues to be successful in the services it provides.